- Brian Smith

 Jay says he quickly repaid the $100,000 loaned to him from the network to buy the Sunland Motel.
 After a few years he sold the motels and purchased the Catalina Market in 1998, and the family soon opened the Catalina Market 2 on Country Club Road.
 They own both properties free and clear.

 Danny, who'd followed dad's footsteps, arrived in the states in '91, worked various jobs, and eventually came to Tucson to help run the market.
-Seven years ago Danny purchased Charlie's Drive-In Liquors at Pima Street and Craycroft Road.
+Seven years ago, Danny purchased Charlie's Drive-In Liquors at Pima Street and Craycroft Road.
 He now has two teen sons attending the private Gregory School.
-His eldest is 17, and is currently being courted by a few Ivy League schools.
+His eldest is 17, and being courted by several Ivy League schools.

 Common Hindu traditions (the Patels are devout followers of a modern sect of Hinduism called Swaminarayan) have survived the family's cultural transitions too.
 The women do all the cooking, for example—dinners for 12 or more are prepared nightly in the kitchen behind this market—and there are expectations for all of Jay's grandchildren to enter into arranged marriages, just as their parents and grandparents did.